DirectX development overview

 The differences between DirectX development for 2D views and immersive views are primarily related to holographic rendering and spatial input.
-Your UWP app's IFrameworkView or your Win32 app's HWND are still required and remain largely the same, as do the WinRT APIs available to your app.
-However, you use a different subset of these APIs to take advantage of holographic features.
-For example, the swap chain is managed by the system for holographic apps, and you work with the HolographicSpace API rather than DXGI to present frames.
+Your UWP application's IFrameworkView or your Win32 application's HWND are required, and remain largely the same, as do the WinRT APIs available to your application.
+However, you must use a different subset of these APIs to take advantage of holographic features.
+For example, the swap chain is managed by the system for holographic appslications.
+You work with the HolographicSpace API rather than DXGI to present frames.

-This is a great way to get the code you need to add holographic rendering support to an existing app or engine.
+This is a great way to get the code that you need to add holographic rendering support to an existing application or engine.
 Code and concepts are presented in the template in a way that's familiar to any developer of real-time interactive software.

 The following topics discuss the base requirements of adding Windows Mixed Reality support to DirectX-based middleware:

-- Creating a holographic DirectX project: The holographic app template coupled with the documentation will show you the differences between what you're used to, and the special requirements introduced by a device that's designed to function while resting on your head.
+- Creating a holographic DirectX project: The holographic application template coupled with the documentation shows you the differences between what you're used to as well as the special requirements introduced by a device that's designed to function while resting on your head.

-- Rendering in DirectX: Since a holographic swap chain has two render targets, you'll likely need to make some changes to the way your application renders.
+- Rendering in DirectX: Since a holographic swap chain has two render targets, you'll need to make some changes to the way your application renders.

-- Coordinate systems in DirectX: Windows Mixed Reality learns and updates its understanding of the world as the user walks around, providing spatial coordinate systems that apps use to reason about the user's surroundings, including spatial anchors and the user's defined spatial stage.
+- Coordinate systems in DirectX: Windows Mixed Reality learns and updates its understanding of the world as the user walks around.
+This provides spatial coordinate systems that applications use to reason about the user's surroundings, including spatial anchors and the user's defined spatial stage.

 Adding mixed reality capabilities and inputs

-To enable the best possible experience for users of your immersive apps, you'll want to support the following key building blocks:
+To enable the best possible experience for users of your immersive appslication, you'll want to support the following key building blocks:

 - Hands and motion controllers in DirectX